lishaangral/html-portfolio/README.md

 # Resume Template

 This is a personal portfolio website that showcases your skills, projects, and contact information.
-It is built using HTML, CSS, and JavaScript to create a clean and professional online presence.
+It is built using HTML and CSS tools to create a clean and professional online presence.

 ![HTML Portfolio](./assets/images/Resume%20Template.png)